symbol/symbol-docs/source/guides/transaction/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

         :language: typescript
         :lines:  26-44

 Once signed, Alice can :doc:`announce the transaction <../../concepts/transaction>` to the network.
-Use ``TransactionHttp.announceSync`` instead of ``TransactionHttp.announce`` to wait for the confirmation via WebSockets and return the confirmed transaction.
-After receiving the confirmation, Alice can send an email to Bob.
+Use ``TransactionHttp.announceSync`` instead of ``TransactionHttp.announce`` to wait until it reaches the network and returns back the Transaction object.
+Afterwards, Alice can send an email to Bob.

-If the Catapult REST server throws an error, subscribe method will invoke ``error function`` returning a ``TransactionStatus`` object.

 .. example-code::

     .. literalinclude:: ../../resources/examples/typescript/transaction/TurningTheAsynchronousTransactionAnnouncementIntoSynchronous.ts
         :language: typescript
         :lines:  46-

+If the transaction is valid, nem2-camel would return a ``Transaction`` object.
+It is important to highlight that this transaction has ``unconfirmed`` status.
+Alice, or you, might still need to :doc:`wait  for several confirmations <../../concepts/transaction>` before executing additional actions.

+In case the Catapult REST server throws an error, the subscribe method will invoke the ``error function`` returning a ``TransactionStatus`` object.

 .. |nem2-camel| raw:: html